SAP-samples/build-codejam/exercises/ex1-SAP-Build-Process-Automation/ex1.1/README.md

 The process receives the sales order details and then either:

-- Automatically approves the sales if it is below a certain threshold
+- Automatically approves the sales order if it is below a certain threshold.

 - Sends an approval form to the specified approver.
 Once the approver approves, the process ends.